corretto/corretto-21/README.md

 : The default branch.
 The branch that consumes development and patches to upstream [openjdk/jdk21u](https://github.com/openjdk/jdk21u).
 Corretto builds are generated from this branch.

 ### Download Links
-Release can be found by version on the github [release page](https://github.com/corretto/corretto-21/releases).
-Nightly builds can be found on our [download page](https://downloads.corretto.aws/#/downloads?build=nightly&version=21)
+Release builds can be found by version on the github [release page](https://github.com/corretto/corretto-21/releases).
+Nightly builds can be found on our [download page](https://downloads.corretto.aws/#/downloads?build=nightly&version=21).

 ### OpenJDK Readme
 ```